mlsmithjr/mediascan/README.md

 | **connect**  | This is the SQLAlchemy-compatible connection to your database.
 All you need is the connection string here any any optional driver installed to support it. |
 | **enabled** | _true_ or _false_, good to test with alternate databases without rewriting config. |

 *    *sqlite:///mediascan.db* will store the database in the current directory.
+Go with this option if you are just trying out the software.

 *    *sqlite:////foo/bar/mediascan.db* will store the database in the /foo/bar
 directory.